Omotoye/Mobile-Robot-Navigation-and-Mapping/README.md

 #### Unity Scene Component

 The unity scene component is a simulation environment that is very similar to _Gazebo_ only that this Simulator is more general than Gazebo.
 Asides from simulating an environment for ROS development (which only just got supported recently), it is used for things like multiplatform game development, VR and AR application development, etc. In this component, there are two subcomponents, the _mobile robot, and the goal planner_.
 The unity scene publishes the **Robot Pose** (`/odometry_frame`) and **Laser Sensor Reading** (`/laser_scan`) from the Robot Model in the scene.
-The component implements a Publisher interface to send a ROS message **LaserScan** through the `/laser_scan` topic and a **Pose** message through the `/odometry_frame` topic.
+The component implements a Publisher interface to send a ROS message `sensor_msgs/LaserScan` through the `/laser_scan` topic and a `geometry_msgs/Pose` message through the `/odometry_frame` topic.
 The Goal planner of the unity scene uses a slightly different interface; it uses an **_actionlib client_**.
 The two Interfaces only differ in concept because it also publishes the message just like a publisher, only that for the actionlib client, it follows the client-server concept, in which the client sends a request to a server and expects a response from the server.
-The goal planner sends a **geometry_msgs/PoseStamped** through the `move_base_simple/goal` topic.
-The only input message to the Unity Scene is a **geometry_msgs/Twist** message through the `/cmd_vel` topic.
+The goal planner sends a `geometry_msgs/PoseStamped` through the `move_base_simple/goal` topic.
+The only input message to the Unity Scene is a `geometry_msgs/Twist` message through the `/cmd_vel` topic.
 This message is sent from the ROS component to control the velocity of the Mobile Robot for the navigation of the robot.
 The Unity Scene Simulation environment was developed by [TheEngineRoom-Unige Lab](https://github.com/TheEngineRoom-UniGe/SofAR-Mobile-Robot-Navigation.git) for this project, the task for us is to create a ROS architecture to interact with the simulation environment to perform a specific task.
 So basically there's nothing to change from the Simulation other than interacting with it.

 #### The ROS Component (Robot Operating System)